pacjo/Procedural-POC/src/warsaw-demo/README.md

 - [x] fix aspect ration - make 1:1
 - [ ] improve performance
 - [ ] allow selecting start and stop points
+- [ ] fix html in the sidebar (fix issues and make controls section more standing out)
+- [x] darw final path only on the last step